Exams and Tests

 If you suspect pneumonia based on the signs or symptoms, see your doctor as soon as possible.
 There is no home treatment for pneumonia.
 Although cough suppressants, expectorants, or fever-lowering drugs may be helpful, they should not be started without discussing their use with your doctor.

 - If you have a bacterial pneumonia, you will need to take an antibiotic.
-The antibiotic choice depends on your age, your chronic medical conditions, whether or not you smoke or drink alcohol, and other medications you are taking.
+The antibiotic choice depends on which bacteria is involved, your age, your chronic medical conditions, whether or not you smoke or drink alcohol, and other medications you are taking.
 Tell your doctor about allergies or bad reactions to any medicines you have taken before and bring a list of your current medicines with you.

 - Drink plenty of nonalcoholic fluids to stay hydrated.
 This helps your body fight the pneumonia.
 Anti-fever medicines such as acetaminophen (Tylenol) or ibuprofen (Advil) may also help you feel better.